-Thousands attend Sanders’ ‘fighting oligarchy’ rally in Los Angeles
+‘Fight oligarchy’: Thousands attend Sanders, AOC rally in Los Angeles

 US senator joined by AOC, who slams Trump’s ‘corrupt and disastrous tariff scheme’ as ploy to enrich corporate cronies.

-Tens of thousands of people have gathered in the United States city of Los Angeles to hear Senator Bernie Sanders and Congresswoman Alexandria Ocasio-Cortez, who have been organising rallies against the growing influence of billionaires and corporations in politics under President Donald Trump’s administration.
+Tens of thousands of people have gathered in the United States city of Los Angeles to attend a rally organised by Senator Bernie Sanders and Congresswoman Alexandria Ocasio-Cortez against the growing influence of billionaires and corporations in politics under President Donald Trump’s administration.

-Sanders took to the stage at the Gloria Molina Grand Park on Saturday, the latest stop on his ongoing “fighting oligarchy” tour of the nation, telling the crowd that Trump was moving the country towards “an authoritarian form of society”.
+Sanders took to the stage at the Gloria Molina Grand Park on Saturday, the latest stop on the ongoing “Fighting Oligarchy” tour of the nation, telling the crowd that Trump was moving the country towards “an authoritarian form of society”.

 Recommended Storieslist of 3 items